 This course includes pre- and post-course modules as part of our blended learning program.

-This is a practical, hands-on course for new or experienced users who want to improve the quality of their spectral data, and expand the types of samples that they can successfully analyze, including technicians, research scientists, and lab managers.
+This is a practical, hands-on course for new or experienced users who want to improve the quality of their data, and expand the types of samples that they can successfully analyze, including technicians, research scientists, and lab managers.

 Students are expected to successfully complete a variety of tasks in the form of hands-on exercises, laboratory exercises, identifications of unknowns, and quizzes.
 Students are notified at the end of the course whether or not they have successfully completed the requirements of the course based on: